Chart Color Schemes

 Health performance in Yankalilla is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant challenges for Yankalilla, with high prevalence of common health conditions across both younger and older age groups.
-Private health cover stands at approximately 46% of the total population (~3,196 people), compared to the national average of 55.3%.
+Private health cover stands at approximately 46%, covering around 3,196 people, which is lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 12.9%) and mental health issues (9.0%).
-A total of 59.6% of residents report no medical ailments, slightly higher than the Rest of SA's 58.3%.
-The area has 34.8% of residents aged 65 and over (2,409 people), lower than Rest of SA's 37.0%.
-Despite this, health outcomes among seniors in Yankalilla are above average, outperforming the general population in various health metrics.
+The most prevalent medical conditions are arthritis (affecting 12.9% of residents) and mental health issues (impacting 9.0%).
+Around 59.6% of residents report being free from medical ailments, slightly higher than the Rest of SA's 58.3%.
+Yankalilla has 34.8% of its population aged 65 and over (2,409 people), lower than the Rest of SA's 37.0%.
+Despite this, health outcomes among seniors in Yankalilla are above average and better than those seen in the general population.

 Frequently Asked Questions - Health